Markel Group: History

 Company founder Samuel A. Markel formed the Mutual Casualty Association and established the Mutual Casualty Company in Norfolk, Virginia.
 The company headquarters later moved to Richmond, Virginia.
 Sam Markel's four sons, Lewis, Irvin, Stanley, and Milton, joined the business in the 1930s, and Markel Service, Inc. was created.
 During this time, Markel was actively involved in efforts to develop safety and other standards aimed at legitimizing the growing bus and trucking industries.
 Markel also assisted in passing the National Motor Carrier Act of 1935.

 By the 1940s, Markel Service, Inc. earned a national following and developed a reputation for industry-leading claims adjusting and safety engineering.
 American Fidelity & Casualty, a sister company covering fleets of trucks and buses, also became the largest insurer of these risks in the United States.
 In 1980, the company became an insurance carrier when Essex Insurance Company was incorporated and licensed to write excess and surplus lines business.

 In 1986, the Markel Corporation was listed on the NASDAQ exchange, with an IPO offered at $8.33 per share.
 The company's trading was moved to the NYSE in 1997.
 Markel gained access to specialty international markets in 2000, when Terra Nova Holdings, Ltd. was acquired and the London office opened.
 Branch offices later opened in the UK, Europe, Asia Pacific, and Canada.
 With a "permanent capital" investing approach, Markel Ventures acquired AMF Bakery Systems in 2005 and continued to acquire other varied and scalable businesses.
 With the $3.1 billion acquisition of Alterra Capital Holdings Limited, Markel added two additional insurance divisions, Markel Global and Markel Reinsurance.

 In 2015, Markel acquired Bermuda-based CATCo, a specialist investment management business; and Markel Ventures announced a majority interest in CapTech.

-In 2023, Markel Corporation changed its name to Markel Group Inc.
+In 2023, Markel Corporation changed its name to Markel Group Inc. Markel is headquartered in Richmond, Virginia, with 76 offices in 18 countries.